 One of the keys to building momentum is focusing your energy, and a good way to do this is learning to always keep the end goal of your current task in mind.
 “When is this ever going to get done?” you may ask yourself.
 Even with something as mundane as sweeping the floor, if you learn to visualize the end result, you will stay more focused on the task.
 You’ll feel a lot happier when you realize the end result if you were keeping it in your mind all along.
 This is a key to being successful with even the most humdrum tasks.
 For bigger projects, visualizing the realization of your goals is especially important.

 Being Prepared Keeps You Focused

 There’s nothing more frustrating than not being prepared when you’re setting out to work on something.
 If you go to get started and you’re missing just one tool or don’t have all the info you need to get started.
 These moments drain momentum.
 Even if you have to take some extra time to get what you need set up, it’s worth it to set yourself up for building the right momentum.

 It’s common sense that the only way to get something done is to get started.
 But sometimes, you can’t choose when to do something.
 Many times you have a certain deadline.
 Even when there isn’t a set time, you can’t get any momentum if you don’t just get started.
 While high energy times are best for doing anything, you can only put off doing something for so long.
-Even if you’re not at your best energy level, if it’s on your mind, and you have the desire to do something, just set yourself to get started.
+Even if you’re not at your best energy level, if it’s on your mind, and you have the desire to do something, just break the task down into smaller parts.
 Whatever momentum you can build is worth it.

-The key to building momentum is to make progress every time you put yourself to a task.
+The key to building momentum is to make progress every time you work.
 If you don’t have to, don’t try to finish a task all at once.
-There’s great benefit in having the end in mind but also knowing that you don’t have to finish all at once.
-It’s very possible to spend too much energy at once and actually lose momentum.
+There’s great benefit in having the end in mind, but also learning to pace yourself.
+It’s very possible to wear yourself trying to finish something all at once and actually end up losing momentum.